BWNC-code/book-worm/README.md

 ![Home page](./screenshots/home-page.png "Site home page")

 BookWorm is a Python based command line book inventory application that uses Google Sheets as a database.
 It allows users to add, remove, update, search for and display books from the inventory.
 The code uses the gspread library to interact with Google Sheets and the Google Drive API to authorize access to the sheets.
-The main_menu() function displays the options to the user, and the other functions handle specific tasks such as adding, removing, updating, or displaying books.
+The main menu displays library management options to the user, and the other functions handle specific tasks such as adding, removing, updating, or displaying books.
 The code also includes error handling and input validation to ensure that the data entered is valid.
 There is a user system with secure password storage which creates an individual library for each user automatically on account creation.

 ## UI Decisions

 The UI of this application is a command line interface.
-The main menu function displays the options to the user, and the user can enter their choice by navigating menus with the arrow keys (thanks to the PyInquirer library).
+The main menu function displays the options to the user, and the user can enter their choice by navigating menus with the arrow keys (thanks to the PyInquirer library) where possible.
 The various functions handle specific tasks such as adding, removing, updating, or displaying books.
 The display_books function displays the books in pages of 6 with navigation controls that allow the user to move between pages in order to avoid the need for vertical scrolling where possible.
+The same reasoning was used in displaying search results.

 ## Features